 The result is a direct consequence of the VaR = 0 rule.
-Every project is worth the most after good news U but as long as every agent still thinks D is possible, the minimum promise of R will be the only traded promise at U. Hence the value ratio of promise to collateral will be least just when the price of the asset is highest.
+Every project is worth the most after good news U but as long as every agent still thinks the outcome R is possible, the minimum promise of R will be the only traded promise at U. Hence the value ratio of promise to collateral will be least just when the price of the asset is highest.
+By contrast, in an extreme BV project U has only one successor, UU, and so the LTV at U is 100%.

 Proposition 4 shows that every extreme GV project has the same price, which is lower than the price of every other project.
-Finally, proposition 5 shows that the highest priced projects are always exclusively extreme BV projects.
+Finally, Proposition 5 shows that the highest priced projects are always exclusively extreme BV projects.